What to do if you feel flustered, short of breath, and weak

 Recommend

-What are the symptoms of diarrhea and dehydration in children?
+What are the common symptoms of polio?